Supporting workers and preventing violence through economically supportive policies

 Background

-From our 2022 Health Impact Assessment on the state of Paid Family Leave in NC we learned about the magnitude of racial health disparities & gender pay inequity.
-This publication also highlights survivor stories that illustrate the negative economic impacts from a lack of paid leave.
-One of the largest disparities learned is that Black and Hispanic adults are two times less likely to have access to paid family leave than white adults.
+Our 2022 Health Impact Assessment on Paid Family Leave in N. Carolina revealed issues like racial health disparities & gender pay gaps.
+The report also includes survivor stories that show the negative effects of not having paid leave.
+It found that Black and Hispanic adults are twice as likely to not have access to paid family leave compared to white adults.

 2. Paid leave improves maternal-child health outcomes such as (a) increased length of breastfeeding (b) increased well baby care and vaccinations (c) greater emotional investment in caregiving among fathers.

-As part of the national Restoryation Project, we collaborated with 23 other state domestic violence (DV) coalitions to gather data through storytelling on the impact of COVID-19 on the DV workforce.
-From this work we learned that DV workers in NC have higher rates of burnout at work than national averages.
+As part of the national Restoryation Project, we teamed up with 23 other state domestic violence (DV) coalitions to collect stories about how COVID-19 affected the DV workforce.
+We found that workers in N. Carolina can experience burnout at higher rates compared to the national average.

 Healing Our Workplaces Training Series:

-For this program, success looks like improved health, educational, economic and social policies at an organizational level, all of which are associated with lower levels of violence in our communities.
+Success for this program means better health, educational, economic and social policies at an organizational level, which can help reduce violence in violence in our communities.

 Impact

 Ultimately, we want our biggest impact to be on DV workers across the state.
-By codifying trauma-informed organizational policies, these staff supports are sustainable beyond the staff who implement them.
-These programs will live on in the lives of the people and the communities they’ve effected.
-Children will be cared for, parents will have their physical and emotional needs met, and workers across the state will have the financial security they need to be able to prioritize thriving over their livelihood.
+By putting trauma-informed organizational policies into practice, we ensure that these supports continue even after the initial staff members are gone.
+These programs will have a lasting impact on people and communities.
+Children will be well cared for, parents will get the physical and emotional support they need, and workers will have the financial security to focus on thriving, not just surviving.

 -sick/safe leave